aweeks3/SISRIS/README.md

 * 11:35–11:40 am: Next steps and concluding remarks about how to amplify this effort after the workshop.
 * 11:40 am–12:00 pm: Hands-on: Participants complete online workshop survey that will be emailed to each person.
 * 12:00 pm: Adjourn

+## Pre-Workshop Homework (estimated time for completion: 60 min)
+1. Skim open-access paper [Groom et al. (2020)](https://doi.org/10.1093/database/baaa072) for an overview of why disambiguating the names of collectors and identifiers of biological specimens is important for advancing scientific research and for increasing professional recognition of taxonomic expertise.
+2. Watch first 31 minutes of a [You-Tube video](https://www.youtube.com/watch?v=PL_feKhrwMQ) from a prior Bionomia workshop about bat specimens, as a case study explaining concepts and terminology in biodiversity informatics and Bionomia that relate to "people-data".
+This will allow you to hit the ground running in the upcoming workshop.
+3. Set your ORCID profile to "Public".
+4. Sign up as a user on [Bionomia](https://bionomia.net/) using your ORCID ID number.
+5. Bring your laptop to the workshop.
+6. Bring your questions.

 ## Workshop Materials
 1. Link to editable Google Sheet containing some names of historical botanical collectors in the US from underrepresented groups who have digitized specimens posted to GBIF & Bionomia, eligible for disambiguation during the workshop.
 Note: this list is not exhaustive.